endoflife-date/endoflife.date/products/openvpn.md

 There is a strict dependency on [OpenSSL](https://endoflife.date/openssl) which is documented at [Suppported OpenSSL versions](https://community.openvpn.net/openvpn/wiki/SupportedVersions#SuppportedOpenSSLversions).

 Only Active Support versions have binary releases, Security Support releases are source distribution only.
-See [Community Supported OpenVPN Versions](https://community.openvpn.net/openvpn/wiki/SupportedVersions) on the OpenVPN Wiki for more information.